DuqueDeTuring/books2explore/readme.md

 - How to Fold It: The Mathematics of Linkages, Origami, and Polyhedra: Joseph O'Rourke: 9780748794973
 - How to Hide an Empire: A History of the Greater United States	How to Hide an Empire: A History of the Greater United States by Daniel Immerwahr (Hardcover) |
 - How to Lie with Statistics by Darrell Huff
+- How to Read a Poem: And Fall in Love with Poetry, Edward Hirsch
 - How to Read and Do Proofs: An Introduction to Mathematical Thought Processes by Daniel Solow
 - How to Solve It: Modern Heuristics	How to Solve It: Modern Heuristics by Zbigniew Michalewicz, David B. Fogel (Hardcover) |
 - How We Became Our Data: A Genealogy of the Informational Person // Notre Dame Philosophical Reviews // University of Notre Dame (https://ndpr.nd.edu/news/how-we-became-our-data-a-genealogy-of-the-informational-perso/)